freenas/freenas-docs/userguide/sharing.rst

    the server has to be to a fruit-enabled share.

-These VFS objects do not appear in the drop-down menu:
+This VFS object does not appear in the drop-down menu:

-* **recycle:** moves deleted files to the recycle directory instead of deleting them.
-Controlled by :guilabel:`Export Recycle Bin` in the :ref:`SMB share options <smb_share_opts_tab>`.

 * **shadow_copy2:** a more recent implementation of :guilabel:`shadow_copy` with some additional features.